jeanjusten/CS50p_Problem_Sets/README.md

 ___

 ### :arrow_forward: Final Project
+The final task for the CS50p's Introduction with Python course.

 > Once you have solved each of the course’s problem sets, it’s time to implement your final project, a Python program of your very own!
 The design and implementation of your project is entirely up to you, albeit subject to these requirements:<br>
 <br>- Your project must be implemented in Python.
 <br>- Your project must have a main function and three or more additional functions.
 At least three of those additional functions must be accompanied by tests that can be executed with pytest.